 A 3-4 page statement of the research topic (the statement of interest form can be found here).

 Please note that incomplete applications will not be considered.

 Successful applicants will be given probationary registration for a period of six months, during which they will be required to finalise their thesis/dissertation proposals under the guidance of their supervisors.
 In addition, they will be required to participate in a week-long preparatory course at the beginning of the academic year (next course likely to be at end-January 2021).

 At the end of the probationary registration period final thesis/dissertation proposals must be submitted for consideration by the Faculty’s Higher Degrees Committee, which may then recommend entry into a doctoral or master’s programme.
-The 2021 deadline for submission of final thesis/dissertation proposals will be 15 August 2021.

 A limited number of scholarships are offered with the aim of supporting disadvantaged students, with particular (but not exclusive) focus on black South African students.
 The faculty may also offer scholarships to cover tuition fees only to up to ten applicants for a period of up to two years for Master's students and three years for PhD students, subject to satisfactory progress.
 Full information on postgraduate Law scholarships managed by the Faculty is available here.